-This Network Camera provides real-time H.264 and MJPEG compression standards (Multiple Codec) for real-time viewing.
-If the H.264 mode is selected, the video is streamed via RTSP protocol.
+This Network Camera offers real-time H.264, MPEG-4, and MJPEG compression standards (Multiple Codec) for real-time viewing.
+If the H.264 / MPEG-4 mode is selected, the video is streamed via RTSP protocol.
 There are several parameters through which you can adjust the video performance: